 What Does a Radiator Do in a Car with an Internal Combustion Engine?

 When an internal combustion engine (ICE) is running, it naturally generates a lot of heat.
 A radiator is specifically designed to cool down the engine, preventing it from overheating.
-When the thermostat in front of the engine detects excess heat, coolant is released from the radiator to absorb this heat.
-This fluid circulates through the engine and picks up excess heat before flowing back to the radiator.
+The cooling system thermostat opens at its calibrated temperature to allow coolant flow through the radiator (heat exchanger).

 Do Electric Cars Have Radiators?